USDA-ARS-GBRU/Spinach_Peffusa/README.md

 # Spinach_Peffusa

-This repository contains documents pertaining to files utilized in the publication **"Transcriptional analyses of resistant and susceptible spinach cultivars in response to the downy mildew pathogen, *Peronospora effusa*"** by Kandel et al.
+This repository contains documents pertaining to files utilized in the publication **"Transcriptional analyses of differential cultivars during resistant and susceptible interactions with *Peronospora effusa*, the causal agent of spinach downy mildew"** by Kandel et al.

 Files include: